signalfx/splunk-otel-android/README.md

 #### Use as a gradle dependency via jitpack.io:

-Add jitpack.io as a maven repository to the `respositories` section of your main build.gradle:
+Add [jitpack.io](https://jitpack.io/#signalfx/splunk-otel-android/) as a maven repository to the `repositories` section of your main build.gradle:

 ```
 allprojects {